custom-build-robots/Installation-Scripts-for-Generative-AI-Tools/README.md

    - Downloads and installs dependencies locally.
    - Fetches and configures the Whisper base model for transcription tasks.
    - Ensures the system is ready for running Whisper without requiring an internet connection.

+### 7. `install_automatic1111.sh`
+   **Purpose**: Installs Automatic1111 for picture generating.
+   **Details**:
+   - Sets up Automatic1111 in an isolated Python virtual environment with Python 3.11.
+   - Downloads and installs dependencies locally.
+   - Fetches and configures a stable diffusion base model for picture generation.
+   - Ensures the system is ready for running Automatic1111 without requiring an internet connection or starting Automatic1111 manually.
 ---

 ## How to Use